Friday's Best Deals: Scrabble, Modern Love, Legendary Headphones, and More

-An Anker Roav DashCam, an awesome bread box, and an all-time low price on Sennheiser HD 6XX headphones lead off Thursday’s best deals from around the web.
+An Anker Roav DashCam, an awesome bread box, and an all-time low price on Sennheiser HD 6XX headphones lead off Friday’s best deals from around the web.

 Bookmark Kinja Deals and follow us on Twitter to never miss a deal.